 3 days will allow you to get a good feel for Milos and you should be able to see most of the best sites.

-We stayed in the beach ‘resort’ village ( I use the term resort loosely as it is still pretty quiet ) of Pollonia and would again.
-It has a lovely village atmosphere, a decent number of beachfront tavernas and shops and a laid back friendly vibe.
+We stayed in the beach ‘resort’ village (I use the term resort loosely, as it is still pretty quiet) of Pollonia and would again.
+It has a lovely village atmosphere, a decent number of beachfront tavernas and shops and a laid-back, friendly vibe.

-We stayed at Unique Milos Suites but there are a few other great accommodation options as well.
+We stayed at Unique Milos Suites, but there are a few other great accommodation options as well.

-- Day 8 arrive and explore Pollonia
+- Day 4 arrive and explore Pollonia

-- Day 9 explore the island on a guided tour and learn about the culture and geology
+- Day 5 explore the island on a guided tour and learn about the culture and geology

-- Day 10 half-day cruise to Kleftiko and hang out at southern beaches
+- Day 6 half-day cruise to Kleftiko and hang out at southern beaches

-- Day 11 transfer to Athens
+- Day 7 ferry to Syros

-DAY 11-14 Athens itinerary
+DAY 10-14 Athens itinerary

 Athens, of course, is the capital of Greece and home to some of the most iconic and important historical sites and monuments in the world.
 It is a big, pale, sprawling metropolis which offers a lot for visitors and is worth a 3-day visit as a minimum, but more if you can manage it.